waimea-hwstringer/level-3-programming-assessment/docs/test-results.md

 ## Searching Rooms & Visible Items

 If a room does not have any immediately visible items, the player should be able to search the room to reveal hidden items.
-Doing so will deplete some oxygen.
+Doing so will deplete 1 oxygen.
 Searching a room can only be done if the room appears to be empty.
 When a room is searched, if it has any contents they should be displayed in the visible items section.
 If it has no hidden contents, the visible items section should say that the room